 I’m just suggesting to send the tide in to wash away those hurts written in the sand, and to imagine even more of the blessings that are possible.

 Are you intrigued by the idea of overwriting bad memories?
 Is it something you have experience with yourself?
 Or is this the first time you’ve considered it?
 Share your thoughts in the comments!
-And if you’re not doing so already, follow the blog for future posts – there’s a place you can sign up at the lefthand side of the page.
+And if you’re not doing so already, follow the blog for future posts – there’s a place you can sign up below.
 Thanks for reading!